BadFactor/VisualNodes/README.md

-# Node-rs
-Blueprint or Schematyc like Nodebased Scripting System for Graphic Engine!

 ## Short Description

-Node-rs is a node based low level scripting language!
+VisualNodes is a node based low level **Visual Modular Language**!

-- Node based
 - Written with Rust Language
 -

+# VisualNodes
+  - this is an IDE like Editor
+    - there is a node based view
+    - there is the code view